 Hormonal Shifts That Change the Picture

-Hormones act as the body's signalling system, and several key ones shift meaningfully with age, each influencing how efficiently your body processes and stores energy.
+Hormones function as the body's signaling system, and several key hormones undergo significant changes with age, each influencing the efficiency of energy processing and storage.

 Thyroid Hormones